Plenty of thinking behind great design.

 A bit of backstory (because it explains a lot)

-About ten years ago, I co-founded Plenty magazine with another Bay of Plenty local.
+About ten years ago, I co-founded Plenty magazine, a regional publication created to celebrate the people, places, and stories of the Bay of Plenty.
 It was an intentional dive into the magazine world and a very real education in what it takes to make a publication people actually want to read.

 Working alongside writers, photographers, advertisers, printers, and readers taught me a few things.
 Pacing matters.
 White space is not wasted space.
 And if you don’t respect the content, it will absolutely show.